 The Corday Prize recipient receives $20,000 and lectures as the Corday Visiting Professor at the Smidt Heart Institute.

 This honor has been made possible through a gift from Brindell Gottlieb and her late husband, Milton.
 The Gottlieb family has longstanding ties with both Cedars-Sinai and the Corday family.

 Dr. Corday was an attending physician at Cedars-Sinai, a member of the board of directors and chief of Cardiology for 11 years.
 His vision fueled the growth of the world-renowned cardiac program at Cedars-Sinai.

-Dr. Corday's lasting contributions to cardiac medicine- and the growth of Cedars-Sinai's world-renowned cardiac program -serve as inspiration and blueprint for our future.
-In his own world view, Eliot Corday presaged the integrative vision behind the Cedars-Sinai Heart Institute: to bring together outstanding physicians, surgeons and scientists in unified program designed to fight heart disease.
+Dr. Corday presaged the vision behind the Smidt Heart Institute: to bring together outstanding physicians, surgeons and scientists in a unified program designed to fight heart disease.

 Dr. Corday's remarkable contributions to the field include:

 - Working with Nobel laureate Dickenson Richards, MD, on research that gave rise to cardiac catheterization techniques

 - Collaborating with Arthur Master, MD, on research that served as the foundation for modern cardiac stress testing

 - Supporting the development of nuclear cardiology by developing continuous ECG recordings in ambulatory patients and radioisotope research